-The Company estimates the useful lives of property, plant and equipment and investment properties based on the period over which the assets are expected to be available for use.
-The estimated useful lives of property, plant and equipment and investment properties are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
+Estimated useful lives of property, plant and equipment and investment properties and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
 In addition, estimation of the useful lives of property, plant and equipment and investment properties are based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.
 It is possible, however, that future results of operations could be materially affected by changes in estimates brought about by changes in factors mentioned above.
 The amounts and timing of recorded expenses for any period would be affected by changes in these factors and circumstances.
-The carrying value of property, plant and equipment amounted to \$2564.56 million and \$2482.05 million as of June 30, 2012 and December 31, 2011, respectively (see Note 9).
-The carrying value of investment properties amounted to ₽20.12 million and ₽21.10 million as of June 30, 2012 and December 31, 2011, respectively (see Note 12).
+The carrying value of property, plant and equipment amounted to ₱584.11 million and ₱482.05 million as of September 30, 2012 and December 31, 2011, respectively (see Note 9).
+The carrying value of investment properties amounted to ₱19.63 million and ₱21.10 million as of September 30, 2012 and December 31, 2011, respectively (see Note 12).